gabceb/node-encoder/README.md

 - S3 key, secret and bucket for uploading the files to S3 on config.js
 - Secret key on uploader/upload_credential.js
 - Capistrano gem if deploying using Capistrano

+## Audio recording on the browser

+Node-encoder was created to work with this version of [jRecorder](https://github.com/gabceb/jRecorder) and it assumes it receives a request with the WAV file as the POST data.
+To change the way node-encoder receives the WAV data change the authorizedUpload function.

 ## Generating a security hash